 The Problem with Infinite Growth

-Here’s the thing with infinite growth of the stock market: it assumes a number of things which are not consistent with what we experience on a day to day basis here on Earth.
+Here’s the thing with infinite growth of stock market trends: it assumes a number of things which are not consistent with what we experience on a day to day basis here on Earth.

 What do I mean?

 First, let’s remember why stocks have value.
 A stock has value ONLY because the underlying company is PROFITABLE and PRODUCTIVE.

 To be profitable and productive, that company needs to use energy and other materials to produce value.
 There are a number of finite inputs to this process (seemingly ignored by economists).

 First, energy is finite.
 Second, the materials are finite.
 Third, the customers are finite.
 To assume infinite growth is to assume one of these is infinite.

 It’s that simple, but I need to say a few more things.